 U.S. Open: 2015.

 Comment: During a controversial 2015 U.S. Open, pros griped about the wild greenside slopes and the inconsistent green speeds of this gorgeous faux links by Robert Trent Jones Jr. set in a former quarry along the Puget Sound.
-I've played it three times, and love it.
+I've played it four times, and love it.
 I think you will, too.
+The recent announcement of the 2022 U.S. Women's Amateur following an important greens renovation puts Chambers Bay on a path to host another U.S. Open in the future.

 12. Carnoustie Golf Links, Carnoustie, Scotland